SUNY Downstate Health Sciences University

 Welcome to the Department of Ophthalmology at the State University of New York (SUNY) Downstate campus.
 We are located in Brooklyn which is part of New York City.
 We strive to provide exceptional eye care, train the next generation of ophthalmologists and develop cures for diseases affecting vision.

 The Department of Ophthalmology at SUNY Downstate has a well-established history of accomplishment as an educator of physicians, and one that has made enormous progress in making eye care more available to the Brooklyn community.
 The program's reputation as a center of clinical and research excellence has grown steadily in the last few years and the department now provides state-of-the-art care to the borough's residents.
 In assessing the growth and current strength of our ophthalmology program, the following comparison is instructive: SUNY Downstate's catchment area contains a population of approximately 685,000 - roughly equal to that of the city of Boston.
 In 1996, the residents of Boston were served by 250 practicing ophthalmologists; in contrast, SUNY Downstate's catchment area had only eight.
-In 2017, we have 14 Part and Full time Clinical Faculty representing every subspecialty working at 6 sites throughout Brooklyn and lower Manhattan.
+In 2020, we have 36 Part and Full time Clinical Faculty representing every subspecialty working at 5 sites throughout Brooklyn and Manhattan.

 In the past, many Brooklynites were traveling to Manhattan physicians for eye care with 30-40 percent of ophthalmology patients treated in Manhattan coming from Brooklyn.
 At the same time, a large portion of the Brooklyn population received no eye care at all.
 As we have increased the size and breadth of our department we have to a large degree reversed that trend.
 In fact some of our faculty has started to bring patients from other NYC boroughs to Brooklyn for their eye care.
-Our lower Manhattan location allows even more patients convenient access to our faculty.

 A critical goal of the department is providing an excellent practice environment for our residents-in-training and young faculty, stressing Brooklyn's many attractions as a place to build a career.
 This is coupled with a commitment to find ways to provide desperately needed care for the many community residents with glaucoma, diabetic retinopathy and other disorders that are potentially blinding or that otherwise diminish their quality of life.
 Our faculty and residents come from all over the United States and we are fortunate to have many of our graduates involved in many aspects of the teaching program following completion of their training.